Ka945 is a New Zealand built steam locomotive, used in the North Island by New Zealand Railways for both express passenger and heavy freight service.

 This was perhaps its greatest claim to fame when it ran, over a three week period, from Invercargill to Whangarei, hauling a promotional train for Cadbury Chocolates.
 It was in steam for the entire period and ran over 4000km in the process.

-1994 saw Ka945 together with Ka942 (owned by the Mainline Steam Trust) re-create the sights and sounds of double-headed trains on the Raurimu Spiral and this was repeated the following year.
+1994 saw Ka945 together with Ka942 (owned by the Mainline Steam Trust) re-create the sights and sounds of double-headed steam trains on the Raurimu Spiral and this was repeated the following year.
 Two Ka's on a heavy train create sights and sounds never to be forgotten and certainly turn the phrase "earth shaking" in to reality.

 Ka 945 is an exceedingly well travelled locomotive, having traversed almost the entire New Zealand rail system.
 The only significant lines it has not run over are from Stillwater junction to Westport in the South Island, and in the North Island, the Rotorua and Taneatua branches, and north of Whangarei.